erik-geant/perfsonar-data/README.md

-# perfsonar_data
+# esmond_helper

-- Python module for exposing simplified views of perfSONAR test nodes and test data
+- Python module for exposing simplified views of perfSONAR data extracted from esmond archives
 - provides an http server for querying data

 ## requirements